Lufax Faces Class Action Lawsuit Reminder for Investors

 Source: Globenewswire

-- Class Action Notification: The Schall Law Firm reminds investors of a class action lawsuit against Lufax Holding Ltd for violations of securities laws, involving securities transactions from April 7, 2023, to January 26, 2025, with a deadline for investor contact set for May 20, 2026.
+- Class Action Notification: The Schall Law Firm reminds investors that Lufax is facing a class action lawsuit for violations of §§10(b) and 20(a) of the Securities Exchange Act, concerning securities purchased between April 7, 2023, and January 26, 2025, with a deadline to contact the firm by May 20, 2026.

 - False Statement Allegations: The complaint alleges that Lufax made false and misleading statements during the class period, failing to maintain adequate internal controls, which resulted in materially misstated financial results that misled investors.